General Tax FAQs

 Many foundations use an IRS database that does not include all Universities.
 So when you enter the UW tax ID, the database does not recognize the entry.
 Generally, you can send an e-mail to the foundation explaining the situation and they will grant you access to the online application.

 Where can I obtain a tax determination letter indicating the University’s §501(c)(3) status?

-The University of Washington is exempt from federal income taxes under Internal Revenue Code (IRC) §115(1) not IRC §501(c)(3).
+The UW is not a 501(c)3, although for tax purposes it is quite similar.
+The University's activities are generally free from federal tax unless they are unrelated to the mission of the UW.
 Please click here to find the latest correspondence from the IRS which may be used as proof of our tax exempt status.

 Who should sign the W-9 form?

 The department sending in the W-9 should sign the form.
 The University completed W-9 uses the Student Fiscal Services address.
 If you are expecting to receive the check directly in your department, you should change the address to your address.